 Paul was constantly in need; he faced hardship in ministry (2 Co 4:8-9; 6:4-5; 11:27-28).

-2 Corinthians 11:25-26 spoke of some of the persecutions he went through.
+2 Corinthians 11:25-26 speaks of some of the persecutions he went through.
 The Greek term was used for a hunter seeking his prey.
 Legalists persecuted the apostle.

-The Greek conveys distress in a tight situation as in (2 Co 11:25-26).
-Paul found himself in cases where he could not find a way out.
+The Greek conveys distress in a tight situation (as in 2 Co 11:25-26).
+Paul found himself in cases where he could not see a way out.

 for [on behalf of] Christ’s sake.